bromodachi/food_diary/frontend/README.md

 # Food Diary Frontend

 This is the frontend web application of the food diary.
-You must have food diary server running in the background.
+You must have the food diary server running in the background.

 ## Running the program

-Either use start_services.sh that can be found a directory above or follow the next few commands.
+Either use `start_services.sh` which can be found in the directory above or follow the next few commands.

-If running locally, you must first create an `.env.local` file.
+If running locally, you must first create a `.env.local` file.

 ```shell
 touch .env.local